SEPA Review Threshold Update - What & Why

 Project Benefits

-The proposal will ensure that the City is maximally supporting the ability for new housing and new business development to occur citywide, while still protecting the environment.
+The ordinances will ensure that the City is maximally supporting the ability for new housing and new business development to occur citywide, while still protecting the environment.

 - Rapid permitting for housing will provide more affordable housing resources sooner and attract new economic development and employment opportunities.

-- The proposal supports the Comprehensive Plan’s vision of vibrant mixed-use neighborhoods and regional centers that are well-served by mass transit service.
+- Supporting the Comprehensive Plan’s vision of vibrant mixed-use neighborhoods and regional centers that are well-served by mass transit service.

 - Streamlining will help focus permit reviews on what matters, and eliminate unnecessary and unproductive reviews.